HerHde/CAcert-Gen/README.md

 * *sub.domain.tld**.crt***, the actual certificate.
 It is *recommended* to give it `chmod 644` on the target system.
 * *sub.domain.tld**.key***, the **privatekey**.
 You *should* keep it **private** and `chmod 600` it on the target system.
 You may want to `scp` it to the actual server.

+## License
+License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>.
+This is free software: you are free to change and redistribute it.
+There is NO WARRANTY, to the extent permitted by law.